moeinhe83/Python-calculator-v1/README.md

 Program Name ===> Calculator - Version 1

-Program Description ===> This Program Takes From The User One Of The 4 Main operations Of mathematics And In The Next Step It Takes Numbers From The User To Apply The desired Option On The Numbers.
+Program Description ===> This Program Takes From The User One Of The 4 Main Operations Of mathematics And In The Next Step It Takes Numbers From The User To Apply The desired Option On The Numbers.

 Programming Language ===> Python